Nicaragua: United States occupation (1909–1933)

-Somoza dynasty (1927–1979)
+Somoza dynasty (1936–1979)

 Nicaragua has experienced several military dictatorships, the longest being the hereditary dictatorship of the Somoza family, who ruled for 43 nonconsecutive years during the 20th century.
-The Somoza family came to power as part of a U.S.-engineered pact in 1927 that stipulated the formation of the Guardia Nacional to replace the marines who had long reigned in the country.
-Somoza García slowly eliminated officers in the national guard who might have stood in his way, and then deposed Sacasa and became president on January 1, 1937, in a rigged election.
+The Somoza family came to power in 1937 partly as a result of a U.S.-engineered pact in 1927 that stipulated the formation of the Guardia Nacional to replace the marines who had long reigned in the country.
+Somoza García slowly eliminated officers in the national guard who might have stood in his way, and then deposed Sacasa and became president on 1 January 1937, in a rigged election.

 In 1941, during the Second World War, Nicaragua declared war on Japan (8 December), Germany (11 December), Italy (11 December), Bulgaria (19 December), Hungary (19 December) and Romania (19 December).
 Only Romania reciprocated, declaring war on Nicaragua on the same day (19 December 1941).
 No soldiers were sent to the war, but Somoza García confiscated properties held by German Nicaraguan residents.
 In 1945, Nicaragua was among the first countries to ratify the United Nations Charter.

-On September 29, 1956, Somoza García was shot to death by Rigoberto López Pérez, a 27-year-old Liberal Nicaraguan poet.
+On 29 September 1956, Somoza García was shot to death by Rigoberto López Pérez, a 27-year-old Liberal Nicaraguan poet.
 Luis Somoza Debayle, the eldest son of the late president, was appointed president by the congress and officially took charge of the country.
 He is remembered by some as moderate, but after only a few years in power died of a heart attack.
 His successor as president was René Schick Gutiérrez, whom most Nicaraguans viewed "as nothing more than a puppet of the Somozas".
 Somoza García's youngest son, Anastasio Somoza Debayle, often referred to simply as "Somoza", became president in 1967.

 An earthquake in 1972 destroyed nearly 90% of Managua, including much of its infrastructure.
-Instead of helping to rebuild the city, Somoza siphoned off relief money.
-The mishandling of relief money also prompted Pittsburgh Pirates star Roberto Clemente to personally fly to Managua on December 31, 1972, but he died en route in an airplane accident.
+Instead of helping to rebuild the city, Somoza Debayle siphoned off relief money.
+The mishandling of relief money also prompted Pittsburgh Pirates star Roberto Clemente to personally fly to Managua on 31 December 1972, but he died en route in an airplane accident.
 Even the economic elite were reluctant to support Somoza, as he had acquired monopolies in industries that were key to rebuilding the nation.

 The Somoza family was among a few families or groups of influential firms which reaped most of the benefits of the country's growth from the 1950s to the 1970s.
 When Somoza was deposed by the Sandinistas in 1979, the family's worth was estimated to be between $500 million and $1.5 billion.